 It has been a tough year, and the pandemic forced many areas of business to adapt and change, including Accounts Payable and Accounts Receivable.
-The 2021 Payables Insights Report from Levvel Research surveyed over 300 professionals involved in or with knowledge of their organization’s payables process and delivers great insights to these challenges and changes.
+The 2021 Payables Insight Report from Levvel Research surveyed over 300 professionals involved in or with knowledge of their organization’s payables process and delivers great insights to these challenges and changes.
 The respondents of the survey indicated that the pandemic highlighted the weaknesses of manual processing and paper invoices, and they are using this year as an opportunity to push towards AP automation.

 Other resources you might find helpful: